top of page

 After moving to Green Bay in 1992, Ellen worked for the Green Bay Botanical Garden and the Weidner Center until she was hired to develop an arts management degree program at University of Wisconsin-Green Bay in 2001.
 She chaired and taught this program until her retirement in 2019, after which she developed and taught online courses for LeMoyne College, the University of Kentucky and Eastern Michigan University.
 She is the author of Arts Management: Uniting Arts and Audiences in the 21st Century, a textbook which is recognized as one of the standard texts of the field, and which has been adopted by colleges and universities throughout the United States, Canada and Asia.
 She has served on boards of directors including the Association of Arts Administration Educators, Arts Wisconsin, the Art Garage, Weidner Center Presents, and Wisconsin Public Radio Association.

-Ellen writes book reviews for a variety of publishers and organizations including NetGalley, Reviewing the Evidence, fsm, and professional publications.
+Ellen writes book reviews for a variety of publishers and organizations including NetGalley(.com) and several professional and art-related publications.